 The reporting dates of the associate and the Group are identical and the associate's accounting policies conform to those used by the Group for like transactions and events in similar circumstances.
 Additionally, the Bank also has a portfolio of opportunistic direct investments held in the banking book.
 These investments are held for medium to short term and mostly include private equity and fund of hedge funds.
-For accounting purposes, these are classified as investments available for sale and investments held to maturity.
+For accounting purposes, these are classified as investments carried at fair value through other comprehensive income.